Where to get the news

 Political viewpoints

 There are 12 national newspapers in the UK, and while printed versions are suffering a continued long decline in circulation, the well-established titles continue to be popular online.
-Notably, all of them are privately owned and have their own distinctive political outlook.
+All of them are privately owned and have their own distinctive political outlook.

 The majority of national newspapers, such as The Sun, Daily Mail, Times, Telegraph, and Daily Express, are widely accepted to support the Conservative Party.
 These are balanced by the Guardian, Daily Mirror, and Independent, which have a left-of-center agenda.